piotr-rulewicz/currency-converter/README.md

 ## Description

-A simple currency converter as continuation of learning HTML, CSS and JavaScript.
+A simple currency converter as continuation of learning HTML, CSS and JavaScript.<br>
-The code includes: the form with a choice of options, normalize.css and the BEM convention.
+The code includes: the form with a choice of options, normalize.css and the BEM convention.<br>
 In JavaScript code I used **arrow functions**.

 ## How it's working